History of Lake Charles, Louisiana: Present day

 Lake Charles suffered extensive damage from Hurricane Rita, which struck the city as a Category 3 storm early September 24, 2005.
 On September 22, the mayor ordered a mandatory evacuation of the city, and approximately ninety percent of the residents left.
 Evacuees were asked to not return for 48 hours, due to wind and flood damage.
 There was extensive damage to the city's electrical grid, and many areas did not have power restored for up to three weeks.

 On June 20, 2006, a Citgo petroleum plant located in Sulphur, Louisiana released between 15000 and 18000 oilbbl of oil into the Calcasieu Ship Channel.
-The United States Coast Guard was called in to contain the spilled oil, which had by this time flowed down the Calcasieu River.
+The United States Coast Guard was called in to contain the spilled oil, which had by that time flowed down the Calcasieu River.
 Because of the disaster, the Coast Guard had to close many waterways, including the Calcasieu River Channel and a one-mile (1.6 km) stretch of the Gulf Intracoastal Waterway.
-The Port of Lake Charles remained closed for some time after the accident due to contamination.
+The Port of Lake Charles remained closed for some time after the accident, due to contamination.

-Oil prices surged to over $74 per barrel in part due to the Citgo spillage.
+Oil prices surged to over $74 per barrel, in part due to the Citgo spillage.
 The Calcasieu Refining Co., which normally processes 76500 oilbbl of oil a day, was working at low levels for weeks after the incident.

 As part of the city's recovery from Hurricane Rita, elected officials proposed a plan to renovate the downtown area to make it more attractive and pedestrian-friendly.
-A primary concern for the downtown revitalization was to include quality and affordable housing.
+A primary concern for the revitalization was to include quality and affordable housing.
 To fund that proposal, officials proposed a city-wide bond issue.
 To date, about one third of the 90-million dollar bond proposal has been spent.
 The Lakefront Promenade is currently under construction, as is the 52-berth marina just south of the Civic Center grounds.
 The monies issued from the bond will also be used for other capital projects throughout the city.

-In 2008, a report showed that overall criminal offenses were down 15%, and major crimes were down 9% in the city.
+In 2008, a report showed that overall criminal offenses in the city were down 15%, and major crimes were down 9%.

-In 2020, the city was heavily damaged again by Category 4 Hurricane Laura.
-Many homes were damaged or destroyed and the Capitol One Building was heavily damaged, with many of its windows being blown out.
+In 2020, the city was badly damaged again by Category 4 Hurricane Laura.
+Many homes were damaged or destroyed and the Capital One Building was heavily damaged, with many of its windows being blown out.
+It was later demolished on September 7, 2024.